Oregon and Northwestern Railroad: Later years to abandonment

 The Edward Hines Lumber Company owned and operated the railroad for many decades.
 In 1962, the mill reached a peak in lumber production—134250000 board feet that year—as well as in payroll, but employees held strikes later that decade, and the lumber market began to decline in the 1970s.
 By December 1981, demand for lumber had sharply decreased; the company was transporting logs at only one quarter of capacity and was employing just 12 workers for the railroad.
 At the time, the company employed a total of 229 people, which was nearly four times fewer than its high of 900; many had been laid off in 1980.
-The railroad went out of service in March 1984 because of damage to the Oregon Eastern Branch from the flooding of Malheur Lake and because it was no longer profitable for the lumber company.
+The railroad went out of service in March 1984 because of damage to the Oregon Eastern Branch of the Union Pacific Railroad from the flooding of Malheur Lake and because it was no longer profitable for the lumber company.

 In 1990, the railroad was completely abandoned and lost its common carrier status.
 Four years later, in 1994, the railroad's 475 ft tunnel, which had not been used since 1984, was closed to public use because its ceiling was beginning to collapse.
 Although its tracks were not well built, most of the railroad has been well preserved.